yifso/nteract/docs/notes/components-group.md

 }
 ```

-The `editorType` default prop is important here.
-The `editorType` is used to select between different types of editors.
+The `editorType` default prop is important as `editorType` selects between different types of editors.

 ```
 import { Editor } from "@nteract/stateful-components"